top of page

 Freight audit and payment practices have evolved significantly from early paper-based invoice processing and manual reconciliation.
 Historically, shippers and carriers relied on manual workflows and standardized payment timelines.
 As transportation networks expanded and pricing models became more complex, third-party freight audit providers emerged to manage invoice validation and payment processes.

-Today, modern freight audit and payment solutions leverage automation, machine learning, and advanced supply chain analytics to validate carrier invoices, enforce contract compliance, and integrate seamlessly with Transportation Management Systems (TMS).
-These technologies reduce errors, improve processing efficiency, and provide deeper visibility into transportation spend and carrier performance.
+Today, modern freight audit and payment solutions leverage automation, machine learning, and advanced supply chain analytics.
+These technologies validate carrier invoices, enforce contract compliance, and integrate seamlessly with Transportation Management Systems (TMS).
+They reduce errors, improve processing efficiency, and provide deeper visibility into transportation spend and carrier performance.

 The Freight Audit & Payment Process